Myra Fiacco – Owner/Editorial Director

 Courtney has a degree in Psychology with a minor in English Literature, and is currently working toward a second degree in Criminal Justice with a minor in Creative Writing.
 She’s a mother of five and enjoys spending time with her family and doing anything that involves being near the water.
 Some of her favorite authors include Herman Melville, Charles Dickens, Lora Leigh, J.K.
 Rowling, and Stephen King.
 Her all-time favorite children’s book is “The Lorax” by Dr. Seuss, and she loves coloring in her spare time.
 She also loves watching anything on NatGeo and the Food Network, and her favorite shows include HBO’s The Newsroom, True Blood, and Game of Thrones, and CBS’ Criminal Minds.

 As for what Court is looking for in her FVP submission inbox, she’s interested in both fiction and nonfiction.
 On the nonfiction side, she loves uncommon memoirs and humorous cookbooks.
 Honestly, she loves any type of cookbook because she’s not the best in the kitchen!
 As for fiction, there isn’t any genre that she doesn’t enjoy.
 From erotica to historical, she likes it all, and she’s looking for work within the Middle Grade, Young Adult, New Adult, and Adult categories.

 To submit to C.L., you can send your query and first chapter to the FVP inbox with “ATTN: C.L.” in the subject line.
 Further details can be found on the SUBMISSIONS page.
-Any questions, please feel free to email her at email@example.com
+Follow her on Twitter to learn more @clrose1990

 Melissa Thiringer – Acquisitions Editor